MISP/MISP/docs/generic/supportFunctions.md

   space
-  echo "                    -C | Only do pre-install checks and exit" # pre space echo "Options can be combined: ${0} -V -D # Will install Core+Viper+Dashboard" space
+  echo "                    -C | Only do pre-install checks and exit" # pre space echo "                    -U | Do an unattanded Install, no questions asked" # UNATTENDED space echo "Options can be combined: ${0} -V -D # Will install Core+Viper+Dashboard" space
 }